 They're going to own a significant percentage of the automobile industry.

-This will be done by government simply transferring the ownership that they have taken by virtue of their bailout to the United Auto Workers.
+This will be done by government simply transferring the ownership that they have taken by virtue of their bailout to the United AUTO Workers.

-And this will be done under the rubric of class envy that it's about time that the people who really made this company what it is, the people who build the cars, it's about time they shared in ownership, about time they got what has been rightfully theirs all these many decades.
+It's about time they shared in ownership, about time they got what has been rightfully theirs all these many decades.

 People are going in and buying things from these places because they can afford them for a host of reasons.

-But as you know, if you look at the Democrat Party enemies list, it is almost all corporate entities plus me.
+But, as you know, if you look at the Democrat Party enemies list, it is almost all corporate entities plus me.

 And they don't like Walmart because it ain't union.